Online Sunday church service

 Listen live on Sunday at 10 am Eastern time.
 Please listen via computer as phone lines are limited.
 Phone charges, if any, are the responsibility of the caller.

-Toward the end of the service, attendees are invited to make a donation.
-You’re welcome to make an online donation to the church at any time.
+Toward the end of the service, a collection is taken.
+You're welcome to contribute online to the church at any time.